The genuine kdbsync.exe file is a software component of AMD Accelerated Video Transcoding by AMD.

 The program has a visible window.
 There is no description of the program.
 Kdbsync.exe is not a Windows system file.
-The software starts when Windows starts (see Registry key: MACHINE\User Shell Folders).
-You can uninstall this program in the Control Panel. kdbsync.exe appears to be a compressed file.
+You can uninstall this program in the Control Panel.
+The process is loaded during the Windows boot process (see Registry key: MACHINE\User Shell Folders).
 Therefore the technical security rating is 30% dangerous; however you should also read the user reviews.

 Recommended: Identify kdbsync.exe related errors